-This “Magic Basket” Solves Two Small But Common Family Life Problems
+This “Magic Basket” Solves Two Common Problems for My Family

 Add to that our second problem: boredom and/or misbehavior in the household.
-When everyone is in a space for an extended period of time (hello, pandemic!), we tend to get a bit touchy.
-So then we have a cluttered space AND a serving of bad tempers, especially from the younger set — though the adults are not immune.
+When everyone is in a space for an extended period of time, we tend to get a bit touchy.
+So then we have a cluttered space and a serving of bad tempers, especially from the younger set — though the adults are not immune.

 So I employ a kid-mess variation of the laundry basket method to help solve both problems.